Find an Orthodontist near you

 But did you know that there’s orthodontic headgear that can help perfect your child’s smile?

-These pieces of headgear are a fantastic way to correct tooth overcrowding and misalignment.
-It’s also an effective method for treating jaw misalignment issues, such as an underbite or overbite.
+Headgear can be used to correct tooth overcrowding and misalignment.
+It can be effective method for treating jaw misalignment issues, such as an underbite or overbite.

 What is orthodontic headgear?

-A piece of orthodontic headgear is, as the name suggests, an appliance that you can wear on your head to help rectify your tooth or jaw problems.
-Children from the age of nine are the primary users of orthodontic headgear, as this is the age where the child’s jaw and bones are growing.
-So, if a child has a misaligned jaw or tooth problems, then wearing headgear during this time can help realign the jaw and teeth, which mitigates mouth issues when they’re older.
+A piece of orthodontic headgear is an appliance you can wear on your head to help rectify your tooth or jaw problems.
+Children from the age of nine are the primary users of orthodontic headgear, as this is the age where their jaw and bones are growing.
+If a child has a misaligned jaw or tooth problems, wearing headgear during this time can help improve the position of the jaws and teeth.

 Orthodontic headgear is worn externally and attached to the head.
-There are lots of different parts to the headgear that an orthodontist will change depending on why a child (or adult) needs the headgear in the first place.
+There are lots of different parts to the headgear that an orthodontist will change depending on why someone needs the headgear in the first place.

 What is headgear used for?